Trnovo, Bitola: History

+Aerial view of Hotel Molika near the summit of Pelister National Park and its ski area, with vehicles passing through Tërovë (Trnovo) en route in 2025.

 Demographics

-In statistics gathered by Vasil Kanchov in 1900, the village of Trnovo was inhabited by 2400 Aromanians and 50 Muslim Albanians.
+In statistics gathered by Vasil Kanchov in 1900, the village of Trnovo was inhabited by 2,400 Aromanians and 50 Muslim Albanians.

 According to the 2002 census, the village had a total of 278 inhabitants.
 Ethnic groups in the village include: